getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 ## 3. Sentry.monitorFullyDrawn() with UUID <a name="option-3"></a>

 Add a `Sentry.monitorFullyDrawn()` and a `Sentry.reportFullyDrawn(UUID)` API.
-We would start the span automatically when an Activity is being created.
+We would start the span automatically when the SDK creates an auto-generated transaction.
 This API would return a UUID used by the other API to stop the span.

 ### Pros